GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/index.md

 # Course features

 This course runs on a weekly basis (Tuesdays, 09:15 - 11:45, **starting 16.04.2024**).
 Course units will consist of one topic (see table below), different ways of their practical application in R and an exercise for applying your new skills.
 The topics will be presented as online readers, screencasts, videos or collections of blog posts and examples of other researchers.
-You can do the exercises at your own pace and we will discuss them on the following Tuesday.
+You can do the exercises at your own pace and we will discuss them in the subsequent session.
-Further there will we a forum and chat group to discuss organizational matters and questions.

-Organizational matters and further details will be discussed during our first digital kick-off session, for which all participants (those who joined the course via [MARVIN](https://marvin.uni-marburg.de){:target="_blank"}) will be invited by email.
+Organizational matters and further details can be found [here]({{"unit00/unit00-01_Digital_learning.html" | baseURL }}){:target="_blank"} and will be discussed during our first kick-off session.